bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 He couldn't get out of it, and now he had to watch out for some crazy people.

 Although dragonborns' facial expression are less visible than most other creatures, Yurgunn apparently had no trouble seeing them.
-Maybe it was his eyes than had turned red, or the two lines of salty water than ran from his chins, as he quietly sat there, heaving for air, starring at the notebook which in minutes had torn his world around him apart.
+Maybe it was his eyes than had turned red, or the two lines of salty water than ran from his chins, as he quietly sat there, heaving for air, starring at the notebook which in minutes had torn the world around him apart.

 As she stood, and put her arms around him for comfort, a high pitched sound could be heard from Adrex: